kjistik/auth_server_komodo/README.md

 2. Create `credentials.json` file on the /setup folder (see [Configuration](#configuration) for details).

-4. Run the `start` file from the /setup folder.
+4. Run the `start` file corresponding to your OS from the /setup folder.

 ## Without Docker
 1. Clone the repository: